RetroCraft/xcompose/README.md

 Usage
 =====

-Read the included xcompose file to see what’s included.
+Read the included xcompose files to see what’s included.
 The system’s mappings are in /usr/share/X11/locale/$LANG/Compose (if there’s no such directory for your locale, look in /usr/share/X11/locale/locale.dir; for example my locale, en_GB.UTF-8